Israeli fire again kills Gaza aid-seekers as US envoy meets with hostages' families

 More deaths near U.S.-supported GHF sites

-Near the northernmost GHF distribution site near the Netzarim corridor, Yahia Youssef, who had come to seek aid Saturday morning, described a panicked and grimly familiar scene.
+Near the northernmost GHF distribution site near the Netzarim corridor, Yahia Youssef, who had come to seek aid, described a grimly familiar scene.
 After helping carry three people wounded by gunshots, he said he saw others on the ground, bleeding.

 “It’s the same daily episode,” Youssef said.
 Health workers said at least eight people were killed.
 Israel's military said it fired warning shots at a gathering approaching its forces.

-At least two people were killed in the Shakoush area hundreds of meters (yards) from where the GHF operates another site in the southernmost city of Rafah, witnesses said.
-Nasser Hospital in nearby Khan Younis received two bodies and many injured.
+At least two people were killed in the Shakoush area hundreds of meters (yards) from where the GHF operates in the southernmost city of Rafah, witnesses said.
+Nasser Hospital in Khan Younis received two bodies and many injured.

 Witness Mohamed Abu Taha said Israeli troops opened fire toward the crowds.
 He saw three people — two men and a woman — shot as he fled.